maxemerick/maxemerick.github.io/_pages/about.md

 **Mar 2026** We submitted a new paper, titled "On Distributed Control of Continuum Swarms: Local Controllers as Differential Operators", to the 65th IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2604.25187)).

 **Dec 2025:** I presented our paper "Incompressible Optimal Transport and Applications in Fluid Mixing" at the 64th IEEE Conference on Decision and Control ([slides](../files/CDC_25_slides.pdf)).

+**Aug 2025** I began serving as a Graduate Fellowship Writing Consultant for the UCSB Mechanical Engineering Department

 **Jul 2025:** I presented a talk at the 2025 SIAM Conference on Control and Its Applications titled "Tracking Control in the Wasserstein Space" ([slides](../files/SIAM_25_slides.pdf)).